 - Texas Pecan Praline Pound Cake

-How to Mash Sweet Potatoes for Casserole
+How to Mash Sweet Potatoes for Soufflé

-In case you’re wondering if you can mash sweet potatoes by hand, you can.
+In case you're wondering if you can mash sweet potatoes by hand, you can.
 But if you want silky sweet potato casserole, I recommend using a food processor to get the mashed sweet potato texture just right.
 It makes quick work of mashing sweet potatoes (gets rid of those pesky sweet potato strings) and pulls together the filling for this bourbon spiced sweet potato casserole quickly and easily.
 I also use a food processor to make smooth sweet potatoes for many other Thanksgiving recipes.
 This is really the best way to mash sweet potatoes for just about anything, including baby food!

 - Bourbon Sweet Potato Pie